 Destination: South Africa.

-This one-week adventure give you the chance to experience a rich piece of Cape Town history, followed by a Big 5 safari in the malaria-free Amakhala Game Reserve, situated at the end of the beautiful Garden Route, where you will sleep in a 1920s style safari tent under starry skies.
+This one-week adventure gives you the chance to experience a rich piece of Cape Town history, followed by a Big 5 safari in the malaria-free Amakhala Game Reserve where you will sleep in a 1920s style safari tent under starry skies.

 This is a 7 night itinerary including Cape Town and Amakhala Game Reserve.